 We know that not everyone fits into a specific category, so you can create your own custom diet type by tweaking your exclusions in Settings->My Meal Plan.
 For example, you can select Paleo as your diet type and exclude all meat except for fish and shellfish/mollusks to create your own Pescatarian-Paleo diet.
 If you have autoimmune conditions and avoid nightshades* but do fine with eggs and potatoes, you can choose the AIP diet type and place eggs and potatoes back in the included list.
 Selecting a diet type will load the preset exclusions for that diet, but you can manipulate those exclusions to modify that diet type to meet your specific needs.
 (Note: You can add exclusions to the Whole30 diet type to create a customized Whole30 plan, but removing any of the preset Whole30 exclusions will result in your meal plan NOT being Whole30-compliant.)

 Looking for a Low-FODMAP diet?
 While we wish we could have a preset exclusion list set up, what is considered low and high FODMAPis so varied that it’s difficult to do so under just one FODMAP label.

-The best way to craft a Low-FODMAP meal plan is to select or change your diet type in Settings->My Meal Plan based on what your physician has provided.
+The best way to craft a Low-FODMAP meal plan is to choose those exclusions yourself in Settings->My Meal Plan based on what your physician has provided.

 What if your dietary needs change and the diet you selected no longer works for you?